 - Access to all MEC workshops

-- Referrals to the federal Workforce Investment Act and other job training programs, including on-the-job training
+- Referrals to the federal Workforce Innovation and Opportunity Act and other job training programs including on-the-job training

 - Information on the labor market, wages, and trends